mstyczen/fp-notes/lecture3.md

 **Higher-order functions** are the ultimate expression of DRY, as they allow you to abstract over programming patterns.

 ### Higher order functions - introduction ###
-A higher order function is a function that either takes a funciton as an argument or returns a function as a result.
+A higher order function is a function that either takes a function as an argument or returns a function as a result.
 The latter can also be called a **curried function**.

 Example - a function `twice`, that takes a function and an argument applies the function twice.
 ```haskell